 –What To Do: Get a second opinion from a trusted expert if you can’t fathom what I am telling you!
 Here is an image of a good makeover, take notes!

 5. Take Good Advice

 –What Not To Do: If you are out of college and at the point where you need to start making decisions for yourself then what you should definitely not do when looking for dress shoes is ask your father what he thinks, especially if he is wearing baggy suits, old man loafers and is the type that has worn the dark suit with black shoes for 30 years!
-The only exceptions to getting his advice if he has a tailor, wears brown shoes with suits plays the part of a smartly dressed individual.
+The only exceptions to getting his advice if he has a tailor (or at least has his suits altered more than at the sleeve and cuff when buying suits), wears brown shoes with suits and thus plays the part of a smartly dressed individual.
 Other than that, take his money but leave him at home!!
 While I am sure that there are many stylish fathers out there, my issue is in having seen far too many times young men shop with their fathers and the father is trying to turn his son into a mirrored version of himself (when the father is not stylish).
-It’s sad and we will never grow more stylish as men if we are just emulating our father’s dated style sense, especially when it comes to the more conservative old man that still believes “no brown in town.’
+It’s sad and we will never grow more stylish as men if we are just emulating our father’s dated style sense, especially when it comes to the more conservative old man that still believes “no brown in town.”

 –What To Do: Find the most stylish looking person in the store and ask their advice!!!